-For best results and to maintain the finish of the dozer blade, clean or wash the dozer blade to remove dirt, gravel, and salt deposits.
-Remove any ice or snow accumulations from the blade and frame.
+For best results, and to maintain the finish of the snow plow, clean or wash the snow plow to remove dirt, salt deposits, and snow or ice accumulations.

 ATTENTION

 To maintain the finish of the power unit and attachment, thoroughly wash the equipment after each use to remove any corrosive agents (e.g., salt).
 Failure to clean the equipment may result in corrosion of (including but not limited to) steel, aluminum, and electrical components.
 Equipment that will experience repeated exposure to corrosive agents should be pretreated with a corrosion preventative.